Lids Careers | Opportunities in Retail & Sports Merchandise

 Corporate Office Positions

-The company’s headquarters offers jobs in marketing, HR, IT, and finance—ideal for professionals who want to work behind the scenes in strategy, operations, and planning.
+The company’s headquarters offers jobs in marketing, HR, IT, and finance, which is ideal for professionals who want to work behind the scenes in strategy, operations, and planning.

 • Merchandise Planner